some-react-components/react-scrollchor/README.md

   propTypes: {

     /**
-     * id attribute of target DOM node
+     * id attribute of the target DOM node
-     * - `#` can be omited
+     * - `#` can be omitted
      * - let it blank, `to = ''`, for scroll to page top
-     * - this prop it's required
+     * - this prop is required
      */
     to: PropTypes.string.isRequired,

     /**
+     * id attribute of the scrollable DOM node
+     * - `#` can be omitted
+     * - uses the root element of the document if omitted */
+    target: PropTypes.string,

+    /**
-     * scroll smooth animation can be customize
+     * scroll smooth animation can be customized
      * Accepted options, Ex: (default)
      *  { offset: 0, duration: 400, easing: easeOutQuad }
      */